Two generalisations of Leighton's Theorem: Original Leighton's Theorem

-\begin{remk} The finite cover $G$ constructed in the proof above may not be connected, but of course one can obtain a connected cover by choosing a component of $G$. \end{remk} \begin{remk} If we work with coloured graphs, meaning that each vertex and edge is assigned a colour, and we require graph morphisms to preserve colours, then Leighton's Theorem still holds with essentially the same proof.
-This is because we can define colours on the vertices and edges of $G$ by pulling back the colours from $G_1$, specifically $(\gamma,j)$ will get the same colour as $i(\gamma)$ and $(e,f,k)$ will get the same colour as $e$.
-The map $G\to G_2$ will also preserve colours because each $\gamma\in\Gamma$ preserves colours, and $i(\gamma)$ always has the same colour as $t(\gamma)$ - it is straightforward to check that this holds for each of the generators $\gamma_x$, from which one easily deduces that it holds for the whole of $\Gamma$. \end{remk} \begin{remk} If there are coverings $\lambda_1:\hat{G}\to G_1$ and $\lambda_2:\hat{G}\to G_2$ such that $\hat{G}$ has a finite core $C$ (the \textit{core} of $\hat{G}$ is a subgraph $C$, minimal with respect to inclusion, such that the induced inclusion of topological realisations $|C|\xhookrightarrow{}|\hat{G}|$ is a homotopy equivalence - $C$ is unique if no component of $\hat{G}$ is a tree), then we can arrange for there to be a covering $\tau:\hat{G}\to G$ of the finite graph $G$ that covers $G_1$ and $G_2$.
+\begin{remk} The finite cover $G$ constructed in the proof above may not be connected, but of course we can obtain a connected cover by choosing a component of $G$. \end{remk} \begin{remk} If we work with coloured graphs, meaning that each vertex and edge is assigned a colour, and we require graph morphisms to preserve colours, then Leighton's Theorem still holds with essentially the same proof.
+This is because we can define colours on the vertices and edges of $G$ by pulling back the colours from $G_1$, specifically $(s,l)$ will get the same colour as $i(s)$ and $(e,f,k)$ will get the same colour as $e$. $\Aut(T)$ will now be the group of colour preserving automorphisms and so each $s\in\calS$ will preserve colours, this implies that $i(s)$ has the same colour as $t(s)$ and each $(e,f,k)\in E(G)$ will have the same colour as $f$, therefore the covering $G\to G_2$ will also preserve colours. \end{remk} \begin{remk} If there are coverings $\lambda_1:\hat{G}\to G_1$ and $\lambda_2:\hat{G}\to G_2$ such that $\hat{G}$ is connected and has a finite core $C$ (the \textit{core} of $\hat{G}$ is a subgraph $C$, minimal with respect to inclusion, such that the induced inclusion of topological realisations $|C|\xhookrightarrow{}|\hat{G}|$ is a homotopy equivalence - $C$ is unique if $\hat{G}$ is not a tree), then we can arrange for there to be a covering $\tau:\hat{G}\to G$ of the finite graph $G$ that covers $G_1$ and $G_2$.
 Moreover we can do this so that the following diagram commutes.